KamilBorowski1995/GridColorPicker/README.md

   animation: "fade", // Animation type: fade, slide, or none
   itemsPerRow: 8, // Number of items per row in the grid
   defaultColor: "#ffcc00", // Default color to be selected
+  autoOpen: true, // Automatically open the picker when initialized
   callback: (selectedColor) => {
     console.log("Selected color:", selectedColor); // Callback function to handle the selected color },